Zoxc/crusader/README.md

 * I sometimes see this message:
 `Warning: Load termination timed out.
 There may be residual untracked traffic in the background.`

   Should I be concerned?
 No. That may happen due to the TCP termination being lost or TCP incompatibilities between OSes.
-It's likely benign if you see bandwidth and latency drop to idle values after the tests in the graph.
+It's likely benign if you see throughput and latency drop to idle values after the tests in the graph.